 2. You Need a Small Loan Amount

-For bigger loan amounts say more than 20 lacs or so, generally the bank may offer only secured loans, depending on the loan criteria.
-You may still have a chance at unsecured loan if your repayment capacity without a security is commendable, but that is not the circumstance for a common man drawing an average income or a businessperson whose company is not minting big revenue.
+For bigger loan amounts say more than 20 lacs or so, generally, the bank may offer only secured loans, depending on the loan criteria.
+You may still have a chance at an unsecured loan if your repayment capacity without security is commendable, but that is not the circumstance for a common man drawing an average income or a businessperson whose company is not minting big revenue.

 3. You Can Repay Comfortably